 Only Yorick can stop dead King Hamlet destroying everything and everyone he loves.
-But he’s a fool.
+But he’s a fool too.

 Waiting For Hamlet is a comedy about a tragedy, and a love letter to the greatest play ever written.

 Waiting for Hamlet won its writer David Visick the International Kenneth Branagh New Drama Writing Award in 2018.
 The judges described it as “born from a love of the source material and an equal love of Stoppard-esque wordplay,” and “very clever, funny and skillfully written.”

-It was first performed at the Windsor Fringe in October 2018 and is presented this year as an extended 50-minute version was scheduled for 2020 Festivals, including the Edinburgh Fringe, before Covid struck.
+It was first performed at the Windsor Fringe in October 2018 and an extended 50-minute version was scheduled for 2020 Festivals, including the Edinburgh Fringe, before Covid struck.